Skip to content

 Traditionally associated with purity and innocence, pearls encourage honesty, wisdom and personal integrity.
 They are often chosen as bridal jewelry to symbolize purity and loyalty.

-Physical Benefits
+Physical benefits

-Metaphysical Properties
+Metaphysical properties

 Connection to Femininity

 Pearls, with their natural connection to water and the moon, are often associated with femininity and motherhood.
-They symbolize creation, birth and renewal, strengthening the connection with the feminine aspects of life and nature.
+They symbolize creation, birth and renewal, reinforcing the connection with the feminine aspects of life and nature.

-Meditation and Spiritual Elevation
+Meditation and spiritual elevation

-Holistic Healing
+Holistic healing

-Cleaning the Pearls
+Cleaning Pearls

-Pearls should be protected from prolonged exposure to direct sunlight, heat and humidity, which can alter their color and luster.
+Pearls must be protected from prolonged exposure to direct sunlight, heat and humidity, which can alter their color and luster.
 Store pearl jewelry separately from other stones and metals to avoid scratches.
 Use a soft fabric pouch or jewelry box with individual compartments.

-Wearing and Precautions
+Wearing and care

 Discover our Cultured Pearl Jewelry